thiagofborn/cloudwatch-kinesisfirehose-s3-shell/README.md

 ```

 The definitions to create the environment needs to be defined at the file **subscription.conf** as follows:
-Be sure that there is no spaces or blank lines after each variable.
+Be sure that there is no spaces or blank lines assigned to each variable.
 And add your account id accordingly.
 ```
 BUCKET_NAME=bucket2cwl2firehose2es
 REGION1=eu-west-1